danielmeneses/graphql-extend-input/readme.md

 ## Why?

 The Simple answer is, `extend input MyInput` is not part of the GraphQL specs.
 So, let's say you need to add specific fields to an `Input` on a remote fetched schema.
-In this case, you'll have to actually write that all that input schema fields in this client, so now we have this duplication and this is really hard to maintain.
-This happens quite frequently if you work in a graphql gateway and you need to merge schemas from graphql microservices.
+In this case, you'll have to actually rewrite whole input schema, so now we have this duplication and it's really hard to maintain.
+This happens quite often if you are to build a graphql gateway and you need to merge the schemas from graphql microservices.

 Hopefully this will be introduced into the specs sooner or later!